lol-dungeonmaster/kaggle-agents-2025/docs/index.md

         "properties": {
             "q": {
                 "type": "string",
-                "description": """The company, security, isin or cusip to search for a symbol."""
+                "description": """A ticker symbol to search for."""
             },
             "exchange": {
                 "type": "string",